joashgobin/cs/content/agile/chapter_2_launch_and_planning/11_done_and_ready.md

 The functional and non-functional requirements must be defined.
 Acceptance criteria must also be defined.
 The product that will be displayed in the "demo" is clear to the team.

 2. Ready for the sprint
+The sprint backlog must be reordered according to priority.
+The team must also allocate work to its members.

 3. Ready for the project
+The product owner must be identified and a project facilitator must be assigned.The stack of requirements in the project backlog must be prioritized.
+The definition of done for the sprints must be known.